dpinela/HollowKnight.RandoMapMod/README.md

 - Correct Pins show up when a new game is loaded

 Version 1.0.0:
-- Use `CTRL-T` to toggle Pins between vanilla and randomizer item pools
-- Use `CTRL-P` to toggle all Pins on/off
-- Use `CTRL-R` to toggle all Pins to question marks
-- Use `CTRL-1` ... `CTRL-6` to toggle Pin groups on/off
 - Reachable logic applies to the shop Pins (kinda)
 - Fixed some question mark Pins appearing by default